 The practice “has not been confined to a particular culture or religion,” according to the Female Genital Mutilation National Clinical Group, a United Kingdom-based charity working with women who have suffered FGM.
 “FGM has neither been mentioned in the Quran nor Sunnah.”

 When articles come out with facts you don't like.
 Blame the reporting.
-They most have got it wrong.
+They must have got it wrong.

 Hateful people, who do not care about women, or their rights.
 They may try to show you something to suggest women are being abused, as a way to control their sexual impulses.
 Don't believe them!
 You know Islam, your personal Islam, they most likely don't or they would not be doing what they are.